PyAbel/PyAbel/CONTRIBUTING.rst

 ======================

 PyAbel is an open source project and we welcome improvements!
+Please let us know about any issues with the software, even if's just a typo.
 The easiest way to get started is to open a `new issue <https://github.com/PyAbel/PyAbel/issues>`_.

 If you would like to make a Pull Request, the following information may be useful.